sanju-k-maurya/railway-announcement-automation/README.md

 pip install xlrd==1.2.0
 ```
 Note : xlrd version 1.2.0 has been used since updated version can't open .xlsx files.

-Also install and configure ffmpeg
+Also install and configure ffmpeg.